 Soft evening light fell through the yellow curtains of the balcony doors.
 A slight breeze tinged with gardenia stirred the fabric.
 I sat on the bed, sniffed the rose, was about to open the card when I pricked my finger on the stem.
 That alone should have given me pause, portended what was to come.
 Then and there I should have torn up the request, tossed it aside, flung the rose from my wrought iron balcony to the avenue below.
 But I am not a man of superstition, as you shall see.
 Oh no, I am a man of stern and rationale sensibility.

 Why I was inclined to bring the parchment to my nose, I cannot say.
 The paper imparted the slightest hint of perfume and candle wax.
 I found the card folded once, twice, oddly three times.
 The penmanship sat awkward, slanted, with a feverish toss and sway to the letters, decidedly feminine.
 The yellow card bore no name, only an address, St. Andrews Street, a corridor thick with shade and wealth in the Garden District.
 I read.
-I set the card down, lay back, rose to my nose, and contemplated the offer to call Sunday, mid-afternoon, and make a negative of a corpse.
+I set the card down, lay back, rose to my nose, and contemplated the offer to call two days hence, mid-afternoon, and make a negative of a corpse.

 Below, the avenue was just beginning to fill with life.
 I went and stood on the balcony.
 The twilight, made more golden by the day’s warmth, hung thick and pallid beneath the lining of the small oaks.
 A gust of wind emerged and tossed the limbs of the tree below.
 Moved onto the next and set those branches to sway.
 Then one by one, proceeded to flow up the avenue in the direction of the Théâtre de l'Opéra.
-Such a strange and wonderful world, the old Creole City, fallen under the blaze of late afternoon sun.
+Such a strange and beautiful world, the old Creole City, fallen under the blaze of the late afternoon sun.
 Spanish beard draped through the larger oaks, resurrection fern, dense and gentle, wavered upon the bark.
-Voices, laughter, Mocking Birds, a piano from down the block, the steel wheels of the begger Solomon’s box rasping the bricks as he pushed his legless frame into deeper shade.
+Voices, laughter, Mockingbirds, a piano from down the block, the steel wheels of the beggar Salomon’s box rasping the bricks as he pushed his legless frame into deeper shade.
 Hackney-coachmen passed, tracing their carriages through the labyrinthine riddle of streets and alleys, shuttling lodgers, dropping off early diners.
 The scent of French perfume, cigars, onion, and chicory, wafting up each time the Hotel doors were opened.